Gabarsolon/m7-repo-streampro/README.md

     by Gekko, iprot, Wolfy, F0R3V3R50F7

     Description: EZTV, your one stop source for all your favorite TV shows.
-New UI for a better experience .
-SAFE!

     Link: https://github.com/dajesusmodz/m7-plugin-eztv